oracle/truffleruby/doc/contributor/workflow.md

 $ jt build [--env BUILD_CONFIGURATION]
 ```

-You can create a new build configuration by creating a [mx env file] in `mx.truffleruby`.
+You can create a new build configuration by creating an [mx env file] in `mx.truffleruby`.

 [mx env file]: https://github.com/graalvm/mx/blob/master/README.md#environment-variable-processing